sawyerwatts/Checklists/common.md

 Cognative load is the amount of domain, language, codebase, etc knowledge necessary to understand a piece of code.

-### Simplicity
+- Simplicity: is when something is not tanged; it is a single track.

-- How obvious is the code, in a mechanical sense?
+- Simplicity: how is the cognative load?
-- How is the cognative load?
+- Easiness: how obvious is the code, in a mechanical sense?

 ### Modularity